Best Online MBA in Accounting Programs

 What You Can Do with an MBA in Accounting

 According to the Bureau of Labor Statistics, occupations in finance and accounting are expected to grow 5% by 2029.
-This is faster than average for most professions, but that growth rate also means high levels of competition.
+This is faster than the average for most professions, but that growth rate also means high levels of competition.

 Accountant